-In 2009, the city of Port of Spain, Trinidad and Tobago hosted statistics experts from the Caribbean region for a week-long training course on measuring ICT access and use by households and individuals.
-In 2011, the course was organized in Amman, Jordan for experts in the Arab region.
+In May 2019, the city of Abidjan, Côte d’Ivoire hosted statistics experts from the Africa region for a 3-day training course on measuring ICT access and use by households and individuals.
+In October 2019, the course was organized in Ha Noi, Viet Nam for experts in the Asia-Pacific and in Mexico City, Mexico for experts in the Americas region.

-For both regions, the course was an opportunity to :
+For the regions, the course was an opportunity to :

 - get a better understanding of ICT statistics